 Of course, sesame seeds and tahini last for a shorter period of time if they are not stored properly.
 But remember, sesame seeds, like a lot of other seeds, usually have a best by date and not an expiration date.
 Because of this, you can safely use them beyond their best by date.

-How to tell if Sesame Seeds is bad, rotten or spoiled?
+How to tell if Sesame Seeds are bad, rotten or spoiled?